hani-suraya/bank_customer_churn_pbi/README.md

 ### Suggestions for What the Bank Should Continue Doing

 1. **Credit Card Offerings**
    - With 70% of customers owning credit cards, the bank's credit card products are clearly popular and widely adopted.
-The bank should continue promoting these offerings, possibly introducing tiered benefits to cater to different customer segments.
+   - Continue promoting these offerings, possibly introducing tiered benefits to cater to different customer segments.

 2. **Encourage Customers to Sign Up for Only 1 or 2 Products**
    - Customers with a single product or 2 products have the highest retention rates.